Embedding Apex into Apps

 If the returned string starts with error:

 then the string represents and error in the parser.
-Otherwise, it contains a valid JSON representation of your Apex specification.
+Otherwise, it contains a valid JSON representation of your Apexlang specification.

 Resolving imports